ken-matsui/poac-infrastructure/README.md

-:warning: Server is stopping

 # poacpm Infrastructure

 :warning:
 **These files are provided to disclose the infrastructure configuration.
-Therefore, it is impossible to create a similar environment without editing.**
+Therefore, it is impossible to create the same environment without editing.**

 ## Environment
-It assumes the macOS.
+The host environment is assumed to be macOS.

 ### Tools
 * awscli
 * terraform